 As you walk around the green-walled paths that are made from more than 200 different types of plants, you’ll see the sun shimmering down the cenote, inspired by limestone caves.

-At night there will be mist sprayed about and light shows, to enhance your viewing experience and take even prettier snaps.
+At night, there will be mist sprayed about and light shows to enhance your viewing experience and take even prettier snaps.

 End off your trip with a refreshing drink under the shade at Ice Cream Man and Friends – The Garden Cafe.
 The cosy spot serves scoops of ice cream starting from $4.50/cup.

-If you are entering via the Japanese Garden Bridge, the Water Lily Garden is one of the first main attractions you’ll see ahead of you.
+If you are entering via the Japanese Garden Bridge, the Water Lily Pavilion is one of the first main attractions you’ll see ahead of you.
 There are more than 150 water lily species and it is the largest of its kind in Singapore.
 As you walk around, you can admire the wide pond reflecting the blue sky, with the water lilies further up ahead.

 Finding the vampire crab is harder than playing the game “Where’s Waldo.”

 Once you step in, you will be greeted by a 2.4m-long terrarium that houses unique terrestrials like vampire crabs, fish, and plants such as jewel orchids.
-Try spotting the crabs if you can, though they’re known to blend in within the bushes and we couldn’t find them even after searching for 10 minutes.
+Try spotting the crabs if you can, though they’re known to blend in with the bushes and we couldn’t find them even after searching for 10 minutes.

 A few metres away from that tank is the aquatic zone, which has a collection of displays showcasing different marine plants and fish species.